 While going out fishing, always keep your loved ones informed of your whereabouts just as a precaution.
 Always wear your inflatable life vest for fishing.
 Don’t forget to carry a suitable rain jacket or a rain suit if going fly fishing on a rainy day.

 Another option is to bring along a close friend you like hanging out with.
-It is great fun fly fishing with friends.
+It is great fun to fly fish with friends.
 You can freely share your woes and experiences in the process of mastering the skill.

-Giving yourself enough time for fly fishing will also do you good.
+Giving yourself enough time to fly fish will also do you good.
 Don’t try and rush into catching fish.
 This may ruin the whole sport and you will end up frustrated instead of deriving pleasure from it.

 Some beginners tend to go for the cheapest fly fishing equipment on the market because of budget constraints.
 I am certainly not for this.
 I urge you to get quality equipment that will serve you for a long time.
 Breaking your fly rod on the very first day of fishing will disappoint you, to the extent you may feel like quitting.
 Therefore, invest in quality equipment and accessories.